 - 17. On 8 December 2006, the Official Receiver's Office ("OR") wrote to the Institute by way of a formal complaint.
-The OR's complaint related to the professional conduct of [the Respondent].
-The details of the OR's complaint are set out in two reports dated 27 September 2006 and 1 November 2006 respectively (the "OR's Reports") and a Decision of the Honourable Madam [Justice K] dated [date].
-In short the complaint relates to serious and repeated failures by [the Respondent] in the conduct of his office as liquidator of [Company A] over an extended period of time. - 18.
-In view of [the Respondent]'s failures, the OR applied for and obtained a Court order removing him as liquidator of [Company A] on [date].
-It was the decision of the Honourable Madam [Justice K] that [the Respondent] was found to have been in "serious dereliction of duty" such that he was to be removed as liquidator and his fees as liquidator be disallowed.
+The OR's complaint related to the professional conduct of Mr. Krause.
+The details of the OR's complaint are set out in two reports dated 27 September 2006 and 1 November 2006 respectively (the "OR's Reports") and a Decision of the Honourable Madam Justice Kwan dated 1 December 2006.
+In short the complaint relates to serious and repeated failures by Mr. Krause in the conduct of his office as liquidator of [Company A] over an extended period of time. - 18.
+In view of Mr. Krause's failures, the OR applied for and obtained a Court order removing him as liquidator of [Company A] on 1 December 2006.
+It was the decision of the Honourable Madam Justice Kwan that Mr. Krause was found to have been in "serious dereliction of duty" such that he was to be removed as liquidator and his fees as liquidator be disallowed.